YisusChrist/codecrafters-http-server-rust/README.md

 # Functionalities implemented for each stage

-Here are the functionalities that you'll need to implement for each stage.
-If you get stuck, each stage has a corresponding branch with the solution for that stage.
-For example, if you get stuck on stage 3, you can view the solution for stage 3 [here]
+Here are the functionalities that you'll need to implement for each stage:

 ## Stage 1: Bind to a port